rsnodgrass/hass-sensorpush/README.md

 - humidity (Rh)
 - battery voltage

+NOTE:

+* If you register a new physical sensor with SensorPush, you must restart Home Assistant to discover the new device(s).

-NOTE: Ideally SensorPush sensors would be located within range of a [SensorPush G1 WiFi Gateway](https://www.amazon.com/SensorPush-G1-WiFi-Gateway-Anywhere/dp/B01N17RWWV?tag=rynoshark-20) for continously collecting and publishing data from the sensors to the SensorPush cloud.
+*  Ideally SensorPush sensors would be located within range of a [SensorPush G1 WiFi Gateway](https://www.amazon.com/SensorPush-G1-WiFi-Gateway-Anywhere/dp/B01N17RWWV?tag=rynoshark-20) for continously collecting and publishing data from the sensors to the SensorPush cloud.
 However, SensorPush sensors can also synchronize historical data over Bluetooth when nearby to an iOS or Android device with the SensorPush app).

 ## Installation